Recruiting GOTV Volunteers

 Find the Right Ask

 If the person is able, always start by asking them to canvass.
 Knocking doors is the most effective way to turn out Democratic voters.
 But not everyone is comfortable contacting voters, so develop a list of follow-up asks for folks who say no. If they feel uncomfortable canvassing or phone banking, they might be happy to help write postcards to voters, host a canvass kickoff at their home, or bring snacks and water.
-(For canvassing tips, check out another blog post about connecting with voters).

 Start with Friends & Family